jazzm0/tactic-master/README.md

 Simply clone the repository and import it to Android Studio.

+## Bugs

+Please report any bugs or issues you find in the [issue tracker](https://github.com/jazzm0/tactic-master/issues).
+Make sure you use the latest version of the app before reporting an issue.
+F-Droid takes some time to update the app, so you may want to check the [GitHub releases](https://github.com/jazzm0/tactic-master/releases) Page for the latest version.

+When reporting an issue, please include the following information:
+- The puzzle ID with which the issue can be replicated.
+- The exact steps to reproduce the issue.
+- The expected behavior and the actual behavior you observed.

 ## Tactics Trainer Module

 The `tactics-trainer` module contains several Python scripts that help in processing and managing